 Different databases have different ways of dealing with race conditions when reading or inserting data into or from the database.
 In the case of MongoDB, we need to use some sort of validation inside the

-findOne callback.
 Redis has its own way of handling race conditions by using transactions.
 Based on your choice of database, you might have to look by yourself at how race conditions can be handled.
-In the end, the goal is to ensure that two players don't select the same character.
+Ultimately, the goal is to ensure that two players don't select the same character.

 That's it.
-I hope you at least know a basic concept about how character selection can be updated in real-time for different players in the same lobby.
+I hope you learned a basic concept on how character selection can be updated in real-time for different players in the same lobby.
+Subscribe for more blog posts.